 10. Pack your water shoes

-There’s perhaps no better piece of kit than your water shoes when it comes to beach camping.
+There’s perhaps no better piece of kit than your best water shoes when it comes to beach camping.
 Good water shoes give you grip on slick underwater surfaces and protect your feet from sharp shells and rocks so you can splash around and enjoy yourself.